|

 The most common cause of this failure is that an application was compiled with one version of HDF5 and is dynamically linked with a different version different version.

-If the above test passes, H5check_version
+If the above test passes, H5check_version proceeds to

 verify the consistency of additional library version information.